Dan Macarthur: Career

 During the years 2003 and 2005, Macarthur was also Director of Photography for Russell Crowe's band Thirty Odd Foot of Grunts, shooting three of their music videos and an international tour documentary.
-Macarthur also shot an Oprah Winfry segment at Russell's Farm.
+Macarthur also shot an Oprah Winfrey segment at Russell's Farm.

 Macarthur's early career also included a string of successes shooting music videos for big name Australian Bands like Powderfinger, The Whitlams, Killing Heidi, John Butler Trio and many more.